OracleCPS/OSC-SVC_OIC/README.md

 - Bookmark this page for future reference.

 - Please click on the following link to create your <a href="https://cloud.oracle.com/tryit" target="_trial">Free Account</a> and complete all the required steps to get your free Oracle Cloud Trial Account.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
-Additionally, you'll have 1000s ofhere hours left over to continue to explore the Oracle Cloud.
+Additionally, you'll have 1000s hours left over to continue to explore the Oracle Cloud.
   ![](images/Trail.png)

-> NOTE: Soon after requesting your trial you will receive the following email. _You may begin working on Lab 100 before you receive this email_, but you will not be able to start Lab 200 until you have received it.
+> NOTE: Soon after requesting your trial you will receive the following email.

 ### **Step 2**: Navigate to Lab 100: import the OIC Integration flows